shuklaashi2303/FinalProjectStock/README.md

 ## Description of Data Source:
 - Data is gathered from yahoo finance and saved into csv file called constituents.csv
 - constituents.csv dataset has three columns such as Symbol, Name & Sector.
 It also has 506 rows
+- There are 506 stocks per company that fall under 11 sectors such as health care, real estate and etc.
 - We used both stored and live data to conduct this research analysis
 - Another source is to use finance using- pip install finance
 - Exploratory Analysis is conducted and the details are in the folder with the same name